-- Dress in layers: Not only will you be picture ready and fall fashionable, but you’ll be well prepared for the semi-extreme temperature changes of autumn.
+- Dress in layers: Not only will you be picture ready, but you’ll be well prepared for the semi-extreme temperature changes of autumn.

-- Bring plenty of light: With the shorter days, cruising and long on-the-water outings get a little trickier.
+- Bring plenty of light: Cruising and long on-the-water outings get a little trickier with the shorter days.

 - Always have a Float Plan: Whether you’re boating solo or a group, always let someone, back on the terra firma, know where you’ll be and when you plan to return.

 Looking for more reasons to go boating in the fall?
 Well, there's Halloween, of course!
 Follow these tips for decorating your boat and prepping for dockside trick-or-treating.
 When Thanksgiving rolls around in November, all boaters have things to be thankful for—not to mention, food!
 Check out our holiday feature, Thanksgiving Recipes to Cook in Your Galley.